Maurice Joostens: Other activities

 In the margin of the Conference of Peking, Joostens was also active in other cases.
-In cooperation with Henri Ketels, the consul in Tientsin, Joostens succeeded to claim a Belgian concession in Tientsin.
+In cooperation with Henri Ketels, the consul in Tianjin, Joostens succeeded to claim a Belgian concession in Tianjin.
 Despite the failed development of this concession because of a lack of interest from Belgian investors, Joostens succeeded to obtain this parcel despite the criticism of the other powers.
 Besides from this territorial achievement, Joostens also kept playing his role in the cases of finances and more specifically the indemnities.
 Even after the signature of the Boxer Protocol, the payment of the indemnities was still an unsolved problem and in this context Joostens tried to convince his government not to found a Belgian bank.
 In Joostens' opinion the Chinese indemnities for Belgium could also be paid to a foreign bank and subsequently be transferred to an already existing Belgian bank in Europe.
 Nevertheless, the Belgian government did found a Sino-Belgian Bank.
 A third important aspect of Joostens' diplomacy in China aimed at protecting the Belgian missionaries.
 Although the Belgian missionaries officially were French citizens as a result of the French Protectorate in China, Joostens repeatedly defended the rights of the missionaries of Belgian origin.
 He checked reports of attacks on Belgian manned missions and urged the Chinese government to repel the attacks of what used to be Boxer rebels.
 Finally Joostens also acted as a spokesman of the Belgian imperial lobby.
 Both in China and Belgium, he promoted several times the Belgian project.
 On several occasions Joostens highlighted for example the prospects of an investment in China and tried to convince investors and ordinary people to come to China and work in Belgian companies or invest in them.
 Despite the efforts of Joostens and other Belgian officials the Belgian presence would never be able to match the success of the pre-war era.
-The Boxer Rebellion had showed that an investment in China could be risky and from 1901 onwards the interest of Belgian investors further diminished.
+The Boxer Rebellion had shown that an investment in China could be risky and, from 1901 onwards, the interest of Belgian investors further diminished.